(in order) (political particularism) (natural aristocracy) (profound)

 We all bring our baggage with us.
 Part of that baggage is cultural.
 Part of it is methodological.

 One of the virtues of each author’s attempt to solve the problem of political institutions in the anarchic research program, is that while each err’s according to his culture’s biases, it is much easier in retrospect to find the common properties of each author’s arguments, than it is for any one of us, in any culture, to construct those properties ex-nihilo.
 Science progresses by falsification.
-The same applies to philosophy. [callout]Violence is an art.
-A high art.
-It is the highest art that nobility can make.
-Everything else is just decoration.[/callout]
+The same applies to philosophy.

 In each generation, we stand on the shoulders of the giants that came before us.
 And the only way to construct an answer, appears to be to pursue it for three generations.
 Which we have now done – each of us in our different cultures; and each with our different intuitional and methodological baggage.